 Meet the Expert

 To make sure you don't accidentally sabotage your relationship, we asked both experts to divulge the biggest pieces of new relationship advice they give their clients so they can actually enjoy this period of getting to know each other (and spend less time stressing).
 As Syrtash says, "Long-term relationships are work, but dating shouldn't feel like it."

-With that in mind, here are the nine things to keep in mind when you're starting out with a new S.O.
+With that in mind, here are the nine things to keep in mind when you're starting out with a new significant other.

 Keep the Past in the Past

 "A big mistake people make when dating someone new is to bring all of their fears, concerns, and past negative relationship experiences to their current relationship," says Ray.
 She explains that in the more than 26 years of speaking to singles, she's heard that they do not want to hear about their date's past relationships on first or second dates.
 Avoid oversharing, and keep your thoughts and conversations focused on the person you're currently dating and on getting to know them.

 Don't Make Comparisons

-It's easy to instantly start comparing your relationship or your S.O. to other relationships or partners, but it won't do you any good and it will upset your current partner, Ray says.
+It's easy to instantly start comparing your relationship or your significant other to other relationships or partners, but it won't do you any good and it will upset your current partner, Ray says.
 Instead, ask yourself these questions: Are you in the relationship to compete with someone else?
 Are you in this relationship to impress other people?
 Or are you in the relationship because you like the person you're dating?

 Look at Actions More Than Words